-Remember: If you witness a crime or an emergency you must always report to the Police first
+If you witness a crime or an emergency you must always report to the Police first

 If you are experiencing noise nuisance we always recommend you contact your Local Authority Environmental Services Team.
 You can do this using the Local Authority finder above.
 Derwent Living and our customers can now also download the Noise App, a new way to monitor and record incidents of noise nuisance.
 You can read more about it on the Noise App website and you can watch the instructional video, below.

 The Noise App is available to download on iPhone and android handsets via the App Store and Google Play.
 Once registered, residents can use the Noise App to record noise nuisance disturbances and then submit these directly to Derwent Living.